Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 picture the success
 Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
-As old generations pass away, new ideas are accepted and the scientific consensus changes. porn power -- French and Raven five bases of power = reward, coercion, legitimate, expert, referent, informational https://en.wikipedia.org/wiki/French_and_Raven%27s_bases_of_power power -- Tony Benn's' Five Questions About Power -- 01 What power have you got? power -- Tony Benn's' Five Questions About Power -- 02 Where did you get it from?
+As old generations pass away, new ideas are accepted and the scientific consensus changes. porn poverty -- Sherman Alexie = It sucks to be poor, and it sucks to feel that you somehow deserve to be poor.
+You start believing that you're poor because you're stupid and ugly.
+And then you start believing that you're stupid and ugly because you're Indian.
+And because you're Indian you start believing you're destined to be poor.
+It's an ugly circle and there's nothing you can do about it.
+Poverty doesn't give you strength or teach you lessons about perseverance.
+No, poverty only teaches you how to be poor. power -- French and Raven five bases of power = reward, coercion, legitimate, expert, referent, informational https://en.wikipedia.org/wiki/French_and_Raven%27s_bases_of_power power -- Tony Benn's' Five Questions About Power -- 01 What power have you got? power -- Tony Benn's' Five Questions About Power -- 02 Where did you get it from?